7 Facts from our Embark Review

 |190+ Genetic Health Risks||No||Yes|

-There are a handful of dog DNA testing kits on the market.
-The most well known are Wisdom Panel and Embark.
-But there are other kits as well.
-They are at different price points and offer various levels of depth in terms of the information you get about your pet’s DNA.
+The most well-known dog DNA testing kits on the market are Wisdom Panel and Embark.
+They are at different price points and offer various levels of information about your pet’s DNA.

 |Wisdom Panel Essential Dog DNA Test||Options for breed identification and some health information.
 Simpler and less information in report||$100|

-You may be interested in comparing costs to determine which is the best Dog DNA test kit for you!
+You may be interested in comparing costs to determine the best Dog DNA test kit for you!

 Embark in the News